Simple Lined Zipper Pouches

 Our Materials for Simple Lined Zipper Pouches kit includes…

 - Outer Fabrics: Three ½-yard pieces of Kiyohara’s Upholstery Weight Solids in Pink, Violet, and Brown.
+(Please Note: This fabric is no longer available.
+To browse our current fabric selection, click here!)

 - Lining Fabric: 1 yard of Moda’s Muslin in Natural.